nmapx/inidister/README.md

 [example3]
 key1=value1
 ```
-You can add some keys with default values to the dist, then regenerate the file.
+Now you can add some keys with default values to the dist, then regenerate the output file.

-Your data won't disappear (or reset to default) from produced file as long as key exist in the schema (dist).
+Your data won't disappear (or reset to default) from the output file as long as the key exist in the schema (dist).

 ## License
 MIT License.
 Check [LICENSE](https://github.com/nmapx/inidister/blob/master/LICENSE) for details.